G-theory of root stacks and equivariant K-theory: Abstract

 \section{Abstract}

-{Using the description of the category of quasi-coherent sheaves on a root stack in \cite{BV}, we study the $G$-theory of root stacks via localisation methods.
-We apply our results to the study of equivariant $K$-theory of algebraic varieties under certain conditions.
-In the process we prove a generalisation of the main result of \cite{duke}.}
+{Using the description of the category of quasi-coherent sheaves on a root stack, we compute the $G$-theory of root stacks via localisation methods.
+We apply our results to the study of equivariant $K$-theory of algebraic varieties under certain conditions.}